 From whichever country you come from, very likely, if you make it all the way to China, you will be planning to visit more than one place, more than one city, probably more than one of the 22 provinces (23 if you count Taiwan) that make the country so fascinating and diverse.

-A couple of words in Chinese language that might come useful when looking for a hotel room are:
+A couple of words in Chinese language that might come useful when looking for a hotel room or a train are:

 – Hotel: jiu diàn (酒店)